Christopher J. Rees, University of Manchester, UK

 Holiday Inn Express

 2-4 Oxford Rd, Manchester M1 5QA, UK

-The fees include participation to the workshop, documents, lunches, the workshop dinner, welcome reception and morning and afternoon refreshments.
+The fees include participation to the workshop, documents, lunches, the workshop dinner and morning and afternoon refreshments.

 |For participants affiliated with an institution that is member or associate member of the EIASM's